 History: This marker is placed at Bascom Lamar Lunsford’s birthplace and his original home.
 His role in our traditional music heritage began shortly after he graduated from college when he began collecting songs at the turn of the century.
 In addition to collecting hundreds of songs for the Library of Congress’ Archive of American Folk Song, in 1928 he was hired to organize The Mountain Dance and Folk Festival in Asheville.

+Most of his instruments, manuscripts and recordings are archived at Mars Hill University at the Liston Ramsey Center for Regional Studies in the Renfro Library.
 This gave him the opportunity to help spread the southern style of buck dancing.
 Buck dancing is an energetic technique of rhythmically accompanying a tune with one’s feet that fused Scottish, Irish, Black and Cherokee dancing.
 Up until he was hired to organize the festival he had held dance competitions in North Carolina, often at his home where he installed a special dance floor.

 These efforts to spread the southern style of buck dancing came together in this festival, and team clogging (as it is now mostly known) became popular throughout the country.
 This festival is recognized as the oldest folk festival in the United States.
 Lunsford performed for President Franklin Roosevelt as well as for England’s King George VI and Queen Elizabeth.
 True to Lunsford’s legacy, Mars Hill University is home to the Bailey Mountain Cloggers who have been national champion cloggers since 1991.